Kevin-Stone-1/reading-notes/git.md

 # What is Git?

-Git is one of the largest and most utilized Version Control Systems in the world.
+Git is one of the largest and most-utilized Version Control Systems in the world.
 A fun fact is that the creator of Linux, Linus Torvalds, is also the creator of Git.

 ## What is Version control?